jjacobsonn/UrbanFlux/docs/USAGE.md

-# UrbanFlux - Complete Usage Guide
+# UrbanFlux Usage Guide

-## 🚀 The ETL Pipeline is Now Functional!

-UrbanFlux now has a **working ETL pipeline** that can:
-- ✅ Extract data from CSV files (streaming, chunked)
-- ✅ Transform and validate records (borough, coordinates, dates)
-- ✅ Load data into PostgreSQL (bulk insert with deduplication)
-- ✅ Manage database schema and materialized views
-- ✅ Run in dry-run mode for testing

----
+## Overview

+UrbanFlux provides a complete ETL pipeline for processing NYC 311 service request data.
+The system extracts data from CSV files, validates and transforms records, and loads them into PostgreSQL for analytics.

-## 📋 Prerequisites
+## Prerequisites

 ### Option 1: With Docker (Recommended)
 ```bash